BjarkeHautop/MinimalWorkingExamples.jl/README.md

 > [!NOTE]
 > `mwe()` is generally the better choice: it preserves your code's exact formatting and comments, and all you need to do is copy the code and call `mwe()`. `@mwe` strips comments and requires a `begin...end` block, but is more convenient for showcasing.

-Either way, this runs the code as a script in a fresh Julia process with a clean temporary environment, copies the result to your clipboard, and prints it:
+Either way, this runs the code as a script in a fresh Julia process with a clean temporary environment, copies the result to your clipboard, and shows a preview of the rendered
+Markdown:

 ````markdown
 ```julia